mokagio/mokacoding/metallo/src/posts/2018-10-02-invest-in-your-terminal-to-become-a-better-developer.md

 Every improvement you make to your terminal setup adds up over time.
 This is called [compounding effect](https://en.wikipedia.org/wiki/Compound_interest) and it's a key concept for financial investments.

 Back in 2015 I [aliased `git commit` to `gc`](https://github.com/mokagio/dotfiles/commit/0d4b88804bd733f1d4cd43dbb77a5ff7ae1d1595).
-Every time I madde a commit since then I saved 8 keystrokes.
+Every time I made a commit since then I saved 8 keystrokes.

 Over the past year I made 1074 commits in the main repository I work on.
 I saved **8592 keystrokes** in that repo alone, more than twice the amount of keystrokes it took me to write this post.